thunderbird/developer-docs/add-ons/updating/tb78/experiments.md

 If you want to pass more complex data structures, especially functions or instances of custom classes, you can do so form a _child_ implementation.
 There is a big caveat, though: the experiment's scripts are privileged relative to WebExtension scripts, which causes their scopes to be disjunct:

 * **Accessing data that belongs to the WebExtension from an Experiment:** the code in the experiment gains [xray vision](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/Xray_vision), permitting it to directly access the chrome implementation of the given object.
 Usually, you don't need to worry about that and things work out just fine – but if they don't, you can opt-out via `Components.utils.waiveXrays()`.
 * **Accessing data that belongs to an Experiment from a WebExtension:** it is not possible to directly access chrome-scoped objects from a WebExtension \(but it can hold references on it\).
-It is also not possible to use chrome-scoped objects directly as API function results or parameters.

   There are two options to work around that: either the experiment clones the object into the unprivileged scope of the WebExtension or it directly constructs an unprivileged object.

   The first option usually boils down to invoking [`Components.utils.cloneInto()`](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XPCOM/Language_Bindings/Components.utils.cloneInto) or a related function with `context.cloneScope` as target scope.
+A notable exception is returning data from async API functions or wrapping Promises via [`context.wrapPromise()`](https://firefox-source-docs.mozilla.org/toolkit/components/extensions/webextensions/reference.html#BaseContext.wrapPromise), which causes automatic cloning of the result \(unless the result is wrapped into a `ExtensionCommon.NoCloneSpreadArgs`\).

   The second option is using the constructors in `context.cloneScope` directly from the experiment.
 Their results can be used from the WebExtension without further cloning.